EarthlySkies/personal-apparmor-profiles/README.md

 This repository houses a collection of the custom AppArmor profiles I personally use to sandbox applications.
 I put them online primarily so I could easily fetch them from any machine, but feel free to use them yourself, as everything here is released under the MIT license.

+If you feel like contributing, just open up a pull request and hope right in.
+Contributions are welcome from everyone.

 Notes
 -----

+### Profile stability is **NOT** guaranteed

+These profiles can (and mostly like do) contain some mistakes or configurations that make them unsuitable for use in production systems.
+In addition, the profiles are only guaranteed to work for my specific use cases, and those cases might not be the same as on your system.
+In short, test the profiles before you put them to use on your systems.

 ### Internet access is not guaranteed